4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/concepts_utils/data_source.rst

 Data Source
 ===========

-Timeseries data (or other types of sequential data) are often most valueable when they are considered in groups.
-Insight is usually found by investigating the relationship between different state variables of a system.
-An example could be measurements from a motion sensor; to be able to calcuate the tilt angle of the sensor, you would need to access acceleration and gyro measurements from all three axis of the sensor.
-Another example could be parameterized wave spectrum data, where the spectrum is only fully described when you have all parameters available.
+Timeseries data (or other types of sequential data) are often considered in "groups", since many timeseries can share a common index and are likely to be used together.

+.. note: A "group" can only have a single member, and still benefit from
+        the utilities described below.

-'Data source' objects provide an interface to retrieve groups of sequential data from a source.
+'Data source' objects provide an interface to retrieve groups of sequential data that share a common index from a source.
+The primary purpose is to have a common interface for handling timeseries (or sequential) data regardless of the source.

+:mod:`fourinsight.engineroom.utils` comes with the following built-in data sources:

+:class:`~fourinsight.engineroom.utils.DrioDataSource`
+    Handles data from DataReservoir.io_.

+.. _DataReservoir.io: https://www.datareservoir.io/

+We aim to add other popular data sources as part of :mod:`fourinsight.engineroom.utils`.

+However, it is possible (and encouraged) to define custom data sources.
 A data source class must inherit from :class:`~fourinsight.engineroom.utils.datamanage.BaseDataSource`, and override the abstract method, :meth:`~fourinsight.engineroom.utils.datamanage.BaseDataSource._get()`, and the abstract property, :attr:`~fourinsight.engineroom.utils.datamanage.BaseDataSource.labels`.

+The following code examples are given with :class:`~fourinsight.engineroom.utils.DrioDataSource`, but all the functionality shown will be common for any data source class that inherits from :class:`~fourinsight.engineroom.utils.datamanage.BaseDataSource`.
-:mod:`fourinsight.engineroom.utils` provides :class:`~fourinsight.engineroom.utils.DrioDataSource`, which handles data from the DataReservoir.io_.
-It is initialized with a :class:`datareservoirio.Client` object and a dictionary containing labels and timeseries IDs as key/value pairs.
+The only difference will be how the classes are instantiated.
+For intsance, :class:`~fourinsight.engineroom.utils.DrioDataSource` is initialized with a :class:`datareservoirio.Client` instance and a dictionary containing labels and timeseries IDs as key/value pairs.

-.. _DataReservoir.io: https://www.datareservoir.io/

 .. code-block:: python